Guidelines & Policies

 book future classes within your membership status.

-- No prams, pushchairs or wheelchairs allowed on the poolside without prior permission from the facility management team.
+- No prams, pushchairs or wheelchairs allowed on the poolside without prior permission from the venue management team.

 - Any child under the age of 8 years old regardless of their swimming ability MUST be supervised in the water at all times by a responsible person (aged 16 years +).
 Supervision is on the ratio of ONE adult for every TWO children (excluding lessons).

-- Please inform the lifeguards if you have a medical condition that may compromise your safety or that of other swimmers before entering the pool.
+- Please inform a member of staff if you have a medical condition that may compromise your safety or that of other swimmers before entering the pool.

 - If you have experienced sickness or diarrhoea in the last 48 hours you should not enter the pool.